baxri/artbibi/contracts/README.md

 ```
 Possible improvements:
-1) Check for existing username on the platform in initial verification
-2) Add more events confirm verification failuire for debuging
+2) Add more events confirm verification failuire for debuging +
 3) Add post hash in post object to show them in the frontend list
 4) Add function to show all posts in the system (to be used like on a media scan page)
 5) We should include username as well in list of posts